rflynn/circumnavigation/README.txt

 		early history by Portguese historian João de Barros?

 	Related:
+		The Odyssey
 		Voyage of the Beagle: another European perspective on South American coastline includes illustrations
-		Kon-Tiki: Across the Pacific in a Raft smashing into a reef at Raroia in the Tuamotu Islands
+		Kon-Tiki: Across the Pacific in a Raft smashing into a reef at Raroia in the Tuamotu Islands The Tempest: "Caliban" was partly inspired by Pigafetta's account of the Patagonian

 	New Amsterdam Island / Île Amsterdam
 		French Captain Pierre François Péron, born in 1769 at Lambézellec, near Brest was marooned three years (from 1792 to 1795).
 He wrote an account about being marooned for 40 months gathering sealskins on that lonely Southern Indian Ocean island.